Region: Hunter Valley

 Fruit source: The wine is made from fruit harvested off a 40 year-old Semillon block on the Kindred family’s ‘Lochleven Estate’ vineyard in Pokolbin.

-Fermentation: The handpicked fruit was fermented in stainless steel tanks and bottled under screwcap in September 2015.
+Fermentation: The handpicked grapes were fermented in stainless steel tanks under temperature control.

 Maturation: No oak or cellar maturation was undertaken.
 Winemaker’s comments: So many winemakers use the term, but 2016 will be referred to as a ‘classic’ Semillon vintage for the Hunter

 Valley.
 Excellent flavours but finely structured wines that will inevitably cellar for many many years.

 Tasting note: Very pale to light straw in colour, the nose is citrus dominant, with lemon scents and lime zest.
 The palate has a linear focus based on superfine acidity supporting citrus fruits.
 A zesty mouthfeel with great persistence of flavour.